razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 Cons:

-- Not trivial to implement from user's end, they will have to compose the BottomSheet & Select as per their needs.
+- Not trivial to implement from user's end, they will have to compose the BottomSheet & Dropdown as per their needs.

 Considering the bundle size downside to approach 1, we decided to go ahead with approach 2.